La Conga Dulce

-Increased free circulation of these amino acids directly and indirectly leads to the suppression of thyroid metabolism and energy systems, as well as interference with immune system function.
+Increased free circulation of the above amino acids can directly and indirectly lead to the suppression of thyroid energy system metabolism, as well as interference with immune system function.

-Tryptophan is the precurser to serotonin – thus it’s consumption and increased release into circulation causes serotonin levels to rise – another factor in the suppression of thyroid and immune system function, as well as the promotion of inflammatory disease.
+Tryptophan is the precursor to serotonin – thus consumption and increased release into circulation causes serotonin levels to rise – and this is another factor in the suppression of thyroid and immune system function, as well as the promotion of inflammatory disease.

-Histidine – the precursor to histamine – when circulating in increasing quantity, can also be a significant factor in relation to the advancement of issues of inflammation and degeneration.
+Histidine – the precursor to histamine – when circulating in increasing quantities, can also be a significant factor in relation to the advancement of issues of inflammation and degeneration.

-Adrenaline (as well as a combination of some of the above factors) encourages the release of free fatty acids into the blood stream which – particularly when polyunsaturated – can cause further release of cortisol (and adrenaline), helping to create a vicious cycle of stress and the promotion of increased rates of aging, inflammation, and disease.
+Adrenaline encourages the release of free fatty acids into the blood stream which – particularly when polyunsaturated – can cause further release of cortisol (and adrenaline), helping to create a vicious circle of stress and promotion of increased rates of aging, inflammation, and disease.

-Supplementing with gelatin – or choosing the more gelatinous cuts of meat – is said to help protect against inflammatory effects, providing far less of the problematic amino acids, and more of the protective anti-inflammatory amino acids, in particular glycine.
+Supplementing with gelatin – or choosing the more gelatinous cuts of meat – is said to help protect against inflammation, providing far less of the problematic amino acids and more of the protective anti-inflammatory amino acids, in particular glycine.

-In this sense, when it comes to any discussion about the damaging and disease promoting effects of chronic stress – at least as far as diet is concerned – few combinations could be worse than the low sugar, high polyunsaturated fat, high muscle meat diet, popularly promoted as healthy in many circles today.
+When it comes to any discussion about the damaging and disease promoting effects of chronic stress few combinations could be worse (at least as far as diet is concerned) than the low sugar, high polyunsaturated fat, high muscle meat diet, popularly promoted as healthy in many circles today.

-You can’t have a conversation with regards to the ongoing influence of stress in relation to inflammation and immune system dysfunction, without mentioning some of the ways metabolic suppression and disease in general is connected to issues of digestion and excessive levels of bacteria and endotoxin.
+You can’t talk about the impact of stress, inflammation and immune system dysfunction, without mentioning some of the ways metabolic suppression and disease in general is connected to issues of digestion and excessive exposure to bacteria and endotoxin.

-Although it is probably true that a lack of sugar, too much exposure to the polyunsaturated fats, and an inflammatory balance of circulating amino acids, is likely enough to drive the gradual worsening of such digestive issues, it is worthwhile remembering the importance of limiting the intake of large amounts of the grains, beans and legumes, and other starchy and fibrous materials, including too much under cooked vegetable matter.
+Although it is probably true that a lack of sugar, too much exposure to the polyunsaturated fats, and an inflammatory balance of circulating amino acids, is likely enough to drive the gradual worsening of digestive issues, limiting the intake of large amounts of the grains, beans and legumes, and other starchy and fibrous materials, including too much under cooked vegetable matter, can be helpful.

-I’m not a doctor or health professional, and this is not advice, but experimentation with different combinations of the above ideas, is believed by some to be an appropriate and potentially effective means to protection – or recovery – from inflammatory disease and immune system interference in general, improving overall resilience to stress.
+I’m not a doctor or health professional and this is not advice, but experimentation with different combinations of the above ideas is believed by some to be an appropriate and potentially effective means to protection – and recovery – from inflammatory disease and immune system interference in general, improving overall resilience to stress.

 Copyright 2021, by Dan M @ CowsEatGrass.
 All rights reserved (except for quotations and images having their own protected copyrights).
 This copyright protects author-publisher Dan M’s right to future publication of his work in any manner, in any and all media — utilizing technology now known or hereafter devised — throughout the world in perpetuity.
 Everything described in this publication is for information purposes only.
 The author-publisher, Dan M, is not directly or indirectly presenting or recommending any part of this publication’s data as a diagnosis or prescription for any ailment of any reader.
 If anyone uses this information without the advice of their professional health adviser, they are prescribing for themselves, and the author- publisher assumes no responsibility or liability.
 Persons using any of this data do so at their own risk and must take personal responsibility for what they don’t know as well as for what they do know.